Life and times of Venustiano Carranza: Revolutionary and President

 For all these reasons, Carranza decided to concentrate on the restoration of peace.
 He also did his best to ensure that the Constitution was respected and justice worked in his state.
 However, he recognized that to restore peace, some of the demands of the revolutionaries would have to be put off.
 For him, the most important thing was to carry out educational and tax reforms.

 Carranza authorized an increase in the budget for basic and intermediate education; he opened nine evening schools for adults and supported education inside prisons.
 He also eliminated personal taxes and other obligations he considered unfair or inefficient.
 To serve workers, he created special commissions to mediate between employees and industries.
 Furthermore, he began a campaign to improve health conditions in the state, which yielded its first results by the fall of 1911.

 Constitutional Governor of Coahuila

-Carranza resigned from the governorship again in order to compete in the gubernatorial elections.
+Carranza resigned from the governorship again to compete in the gubernatorial elections.
 He campaigned all over the state, promising a strong government, capable of collecting taxes, but always respectful of the law; a government that could help solve the problems between workers and capitalists; that was capable of educating and moralizing society, and that respected individual liberties, but with order and progress.

 Carranza won the election and became governor of the state on November 22, 1911, just over two weeks after Madero became president.
-During his 15 months at the helm of Coahuila's government, he implemented educational, tax, labor and political reforms; took steps to improve the state's health and justice systems, military recruitment and the efficiency of the economy; and tackled some of the problems in the countryside and water use in Coahuila.
+During his 15 months at the helm of Coahuila's government, he implemented educational, tax, labor, and political reforms; took steps to improve the state's health and justice systems, military recruitment, and the efficiency of the economy; and tackled some of the problems in the countryside and water use in Coahuila.